 If you are a survivor of child sex abuse, contact an experienced personal injury lawyer about your case can answer your questions and help you decide how to proceed.

-Why Should I Choose Dolman Law Group as My Sexual Assault Lawyers?
+Why Should I Choose Dolman Law Group to Represent Me?

-As serious injury lawyers, we have recovered over $200 Million for our injured clients.
-While our impressive results have made us one of the most highly sought-after law firms in Florida, our main satisfaction comes from seeing sexual assault victims the justice and compensation they deserve.
-Our sexual assault lawyers have over 130+ years of experience handling lawsuits involving sexual violence and emotional distress.
+As personal injury lawyers, we have recovered millions of dollars in damages for our injured clients.
+While our impressive results have made us one of the most highly sought-after law firms in Florida, our main satisfaction comes from seeing injured clients get the justice they deserve after they have been wronged.

 Testimonials from former clients will confirm our commitment to ensuring we secure maximum compensation to alleviate the burden of the damages our clients have incurred.
-When it comes to our client’s well-being, you will be hard-pressed to find a more dedicated group of advocates.
-The Dolman Law Group handles sexual abuse lawsuits throughout the nation with the assistance of local counsel when necessary (states we are not licensed).
-Our firm can assist with sexual assault cases anywhere in the nation.
-We comply with all local ethics rules.
-In fact, our involvement will not impact your attorney’s fees as two law firms will now split the fee.
+When it comes to our client's well-being, you won't find a more dedicated group of advocates.

 If you have survived sexual abuse or assault, you deserve to have a representative you can trust to diligently investigate your claim, collect evidence, and involve you in decisions about your claim.
 Dolman Law Group is prepared to provide you with the resources and insight you need to obtain a fair settlement.